 To make this healthy salad will be a good fit for many types of diets as it’s vegetarian, gluten-free, nut-free and low carb.

 By simply leaving out the feta cheese you can also make this refreshing side dish paleo, vegan and dairy-free.

-A healthy tomato, cucumber avocado salad that will become your favorite side dish during summer or even after.
-With the addition of olives and feta cheese, this easy avocado salad doesn’t require a fancy dressing.
-This recipe turns a simple cucumber tomato salad into a creamy deliciousness that is low carb, vegetarian and gluten-free!
+A healthy tomato cucumber avocado salad that will become your favorite vegetable side dish recipe during summer or even after.
+With the addition of olives and feta cheese, this easy avocado salad doesn't require a fancy dressing.
+This easy healthy salad recipe turns a simple cucumber tomato salad into a creamy deliciousness that is low carb, vegetarian and gluten-free!

 - 2 tomatoes

 - 1 Tbsp olive oil